 The camera’s biggest operational flaw lies with its slow and clunky method for moving the focus point when you’re shooting with the viewfinder.
 You first have to press a button on its right shoulder, then use the d-pad or control dials, which requires a lot of thumb movement.
 This approach worked OK when Canon first introduced multi-point AF in the 1990s with 3 or 5 points, but is much less satisfactory when you have 45 to choose from.
 Unfortunately, you’re not allowed to repurpose the d-pad to move the AF area directly.

-What’s more perplexing, though, is that when you enter live view, the camera radically changes how it works.
+When you enter live view, the camera radically changes how it works.
 Now, the d-pad is used to move the focus area, which is an odd decision giving that it’s quicker and easier to use the touchscreen.
 The functions assigned to its buttons are still easily accessed via the Q Menu, but this now looks and works completely differently too.
 Meanwhile, the AF area selection button engages magnified view.
-Essentially, this reflects the fact that Canon tacked live view onto its existing DSLR interface back in 2008 and has never really bothered to harmonise the two modes of operation since.
+Essentially, this reflects the fact that Canon tacked live view onto its existing DSLR interface back in 2008 and has never quite harmonised the two modes of operation since.
 Compared to mirrorless cameras that switch between viewfinder and LCD operation seamlessly, it’s a perpetually jarring experience.

-Compared to even the entry-level EOS M50’s electronic viewfinder, it’s like peering down a tunnel and trying to make out a distant vista.
-If you compose your images precisely while shooting, chances are you’ll find extraneous elements creeping into your files that you really wanted to exclude.
-You can of course crop these out afterwards to match your original composition, but it’s a pain and you’ll end up with 21.7MP files.
+Compared to even the entry-level EOS M50 Mark II’s electronic viewfinder, it’s like peering down a tunnel and trying to make out a distant vista.
+If you compose your images precisely while shooting, chances are you’ll find extraneous elements creeping into your files that you really wanted to exclude because of the viewfinder’s less-than-100% coverage.
+You can of course crop these out afterwards to match your original composition as seen in the viewfinder, but it’s a pain and you’ll end up with 21.7MP files.